TerraMod/TerraMod/README.md

 Current State
 -------------

 During early development TerraMod is going through rapid prototying.
-The third and final iteration of the framework is currently in development and is going to incorperate the following changes:
+The third and final iteration of the framework is currently in development and is going to incorperate the following improvements:

-   * Migrate to an ORM
+   * Migrating to an ORM
-   * Infer method refrences from string in App.routes
+   * Infering method refrences from strings in routes
    * Automated gem installation on app installation
    * Framework provided job support via cron
    * Apache deployment
    * User accounts and permissions
    * App upgrading process
    * Framework upgrading process
-   * Formalize hardware interface provided by Nexus, move into framework
+   * Formalize Nexus API, add security, move into framework
    * Finish Nexus setup features

-Once the framework is no longer changing is large ways focus will shift to the development of hardware components and applications.
+Once the framework is no longer changing in large ways focus will shift to the development of hardware components and applications.

 Goals
 -----